AICoE/elyra-aidevsecops-tutorial/docs/source/model-deployment/flask-application.md

 ## Create your Flask app

 Once you've trained your model and it's stored on Ceph, you can start to work on an inference application to make your model accessible.
-In this tutorial, we will make a minimal [Flask application](https://flask.palletsprojects.com/en/2.0.x/) that we can deploy on OpenShift to serve model inferences.
+In this tutorial, we will make a minimal [Flask](https://flask.palletsprojects.com/en/2.0.x/) + [gunicorn](https://docs.gunicorn.org/en/stable/index.html) that we can deploy on OpenShift to serve model inferences.
 We will also use [ArgoCD][2] for continuous deployment of our application as we make changes.

-For the purpose of the tutorial you can reuse this [application script](../../../wsgi.py) created with Flask.
+For the purpose of the tutorial you can reuse this [application script](../../../wsgi.py) created with Flask+gunicorn.
 This app exposes critical endpoints for serving and monitoring our model, such as `/predict` for generating model predictions from user provided inputs and `/metrics` to measure usage and model performance.

 ### 1. Make a new release